 In most states, the bothered neighbor can engage in the tree trimming or root cutting herself, and does not have a claim against the tree owner.
 Other states provide that neighbors may sue if the following conditions are met:

 - Regardless of if there is property damage, a landowner may sue her neighbor to make that neighbor trim the branches that encroach the landowner's property.

 - Serious harm caused by encroaching tree limbs or tree roots may give rise to a lawsuit.
-"Serious harm" usually requires structural damage, such as damaged roofs or walls, crushed pipes, cracked foundations, and cracked or clogged sewers.
+"Serious harm" usually requires structural damage.

 - If an encroaching tree was planted, not wild, the neighbor may sue.